bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

             tx.inputs.forEach(input => {
                 // Create transactions have null fulfills by definition if (input.fulfills) {
-                    inputTransactions.push(input.fulfills.transaction_id)
+                    // Push all of the transfer transactions inputTransactions.push(input.fulfills.transaction_id)
                 }
             })
         )
-        // In our case there should be just one input that has not beeen spent with the assetId return unspents = txList.filter((tx) => inputTransactions.indexOf(tx.id) === -1) })
+        // In our case there should be just one input that has not been spent with the assetId return unspents = txList.filter((tx) => inputTransactions.indexOf(tx.id) === -1) })
 ```